MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_EnableMonitoring.md

 	- Leave this null if you wish to define rules to exclude monitoring

+### -EnableInstrumentationEngine
+**Optional.** Use this switch to enable the Instrumentation Engine to collect events and messages of what is happening to during the execution of a managed process.
+Including but not limited to Dependency Result Codes, HTTP Verbs, and SQL Command Text.
+This adds additional overhead and is therefore off by default.

+Available with v0.1.1-alpha

 ### -Verbose
 **Common Parameter.** Use this switch to output detailed logs.